 The filtering of internet content provides an important means of preventing users from accessing material that is illegal or is inappropriate in an educational context.
 The filtering system cannot, however, provide a 100% guarantee that it will do so, because the content on the web changes dynamically and new technologies are constantly being developed.
 It is important, therefore, to understand that filtering is only one element in a larger strategy for online safety and acceptable use.
-The school must have a filtering policy to manage the associated risks and to provide preventative measures that are relevant to the situation in this school.
+It is important that the school has a filtering policy to manage the associated risks and to provide preventative measures which are relevant to the situation in this school.